GoogleChrome/web.dev/src/site/content/en/blog/virtualkeyboard/index.md

 ## Demo

-You can see some aspects of the VirtualKeyboard API in action in a [demo](https://virtualkeyboard.glitch.me/) on Glitch.
+You can see the VirtualKeyboard API in action in a [demo](https://virtualkeyboard.glitch.me/) on Glitch.
 Be sure to explore the [source code](https://glitch.com/edit/#!/virtualkeyboard) to see how it is implemented.
 While `geometrychange` events can be observed in the iframe embed, the actual virtual keyboard